-- If the player does not receive immediate medical attention, the booth ATC spotter contacts the Side Judge over the Official-to-Official communication system to identify the player by his team and jersey number.
+- If the player does not receive immediate medical attention, the booth ATC spotter contacts the referee over the Official-to-Official communication system to identify the player by his team and jersey number.

-- They then contact the medical staff for the player involved to advise that the player appears to be in need of medical attention.
+- The ATC Spotter will then contact the medical staff for the player involved to advise that the player appears to be in need of medical attention.

-- Upon being called by the booth ATC spotter, the Side Judge will immediately stop the game, go to the player in question, and await the arrival of the club’s medical personnel to ensure that the player is attended to and escorted off the field.
-The game and play clock will stop (if running), and remain frozen until the player is removed from the game.
+- Upon being called on by the booth ATC Spotter, the referee will immediately stop the game, go to the player in question, and await the arrival of the club’s medical personnel to ensure that the player is attended to and escorted off the field.
+The game clock and play clock will stop (if running), and remain frozen until the player is removed from the game.

 - Medical personnel—including an Unaffiliated Neurological Consultant—will evaluate the player and make a return-to-play decision following the NFL Game Day Concussion Protocol.